Queer as Folk (2022 TV series): Release

 The series was released on June 9, 2022, on Peacock.
 In Australia the series premiered on Stan on June 10, 2022.
 The series aired in Canada on Showcase beginning on June 26, 2022, as part of owner Corus Entertainment's output deal with NBCUniversal for Peacock original programming.
 The series was picked up by Starzplay for distribution in the UK, several continental European countries, and Latin America.
 In the UK, it premiered on July 1, 2022, and in other territories on July 31, 2022.

 Reception

-The review aggregator website Rotten Tomatoes reported a 84% approval rating with an average rating of 7.6/10, based on 19 critic reviews.
+The review aggregator website Rotten Tomatoes reported an 80% critic approval rating with an average rating of 7.6/10, based on 20 critic reviews.
 The website's critics consensus reads, "Sprawling to a fault but packed with lovable characters and cultural resonance, Queer as Folk successfully updates a watershed in LGBTQ representation for a new era."
-Metacritic, which uses a weighted average, assigned a score of 53 out of 100 based on 8 critics, indicating "generally favorable reviews".
+Many critics praised the diversity of the new era, with the Guardian writing "Queer As Folk finds ever more delicious and delirious ways of offering prickly story beats and character arcs that refuse to flatten or homogenize the LGBTQ+ community...
+The cast and characters are much more diverse than previous versions in terms of race, gender identity, sexuality and levels of physical ability."
+However the reception from the general public was less favorable with a Rotten Tomatoes approval rating of only 44%.
+Metacritic, which uses a weighted average, assigned a score of 53 out of 100 based on 8 critics, indicating more of a mixed reception.

+While critics were generally positive, some critics and the public never warmed to the new iteration and the show was cancelled after just one season.
+Camilla Long from The Times writes "The Peacock show toes a fine line between representing marginalized communities and potentially exploiting their trauma...
+Queer as Folk always felt dangerous and interesting, as if we were peeking in on a world we shouldn’t.
+The reboot feels jaded, as if we are watching things we’ve seen a hundred times before."
+And Richard Lawson in his Vanity Fair review writes "The new Queer as Folk gets bogged down in Tragedy...
+But is that what Queer as Folk should be?
+After watching all of the first season, I think my answer is no." Some reviewers noted that it was hard to relate to the characters, with the Boston Globe writing "There’s plenty of emoting going on, and the issues at stake are clear enough, but there’s not enough character depth and warmth in the air.
+The characters seem self-absorbed, and, alas, their romantic histrionics and struggles didn’t move me."